Connect with others who understand.

 Other Health Conditions

-• Conditions that suppress the immune system like human immunodeficiency virus (HIV), adult non-Hodgkin lymphoma, adult Hodgkin lymphoma, and organ transplants
+• Conditions that affect the immune system, like human immunodeficiency virus (HIV), adult non-Hodgkin lymphoma, and adult Hodgkin lymphoma

 • Neurologic disorders like Parkinson’s disease, epilepsy, and tardive dyskinesia

-Seborrheic dermatitis is more common in people with an impaired immune system, including those with HIV or AIDS.
-Researchers estimate that around 35 percent of people with early HIV infection and 85 percent of those living with AIDS develop seborrheic dermatitis.
-The symptoms of seborrheic dermatitis also tend to be more severe in people with HIV/AIDS and may occur in parts of the body where they’re usually less common.
+Seborrheic dermatitis is more common in people with weakened immune systems, including those living with HIV or acquired immunodeficiency syndrome (AIDS).
+Studies show that about 85 percent to 95 percent of people living with late-stage HIV experience this skin condition.
+Symptoms also tend to be more severe in people with HIV/AIDS and may appear on parts of the body that aren’t usually affected.

-The American Parkinson Disease Association has found that people with neurological diseases, such as Parkinson’s disease, also experience seborrheic dermatitis more frequently.
-Parkinson’s disease causes dysfunction of the autonomic nervous system, which can affect functioning of the sebaceous glands.
-As a result, people with Parkinson’s disease tend to have more oily skin on the scalp and face, which can lead to seborrheic dermatitis symptoms.
+According to the American Parkinson Disease Association, people with neurological diseases such as Parkinson’s disease are also more likely to have seborrheic dermatitis.
+Parkinson’s disease affects the autonomic nervous system, which can affect how the sebaceous glands work.
+Because of this, people with Parkinson’s disease tend to have oily skin on the face and scalp, which can lead to seborrheic dermatitis symptoms.

 Not everyone with these health conditions will develop seborrheic dermatitis.
-Oftentimes, treating these health conditions will help address seborrheic dermatitis symptoms.
-If you have seborrheic dermatitis in addition to other chronic health conditions, talk to your doctor or dermatologist about how to best treat all of your symptoms.
+Often, treating these conditions can help improve seborrheic dermatitis symptoms.
+If you have seborrheic dermatitis and another ongoing medical condition, talk to your doctor or dermatologist about the best way to manage both.

 Mental Health Conditions